Yuvraj1507/FAQ-Multilingual-System/readme.md

 pip install -r requirements.txt

-~ Set up Redis on my local machine or use Docker to run it.
-(Followed Redis installation for local setup)
+~ Set up Redis on my local machine I used Docker to run Redis instead of installing it directly on my local machine.(Followed Redis installation for local setup)

 # Run migrations to set up the database: